Nicole Tan Lee Koon

-Nicole Tan Lee Koon is a Malaysian politician and currently serves as Negeri Sembilan State Executive Councillor.
+Nicole Tan Lee Koon is a Malaysian politician and lawyer who has served as Member of the Negeri Sembilan State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Menteri Besar Aminuddin Harun and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Bukit Kepayang since May 2018.
+She is a member of the Democratic Action Party (DAP), a component party of the PH coalition.
+She was elected as the Women Chief of Negeri Sembilan Pakatan Harapan on 10 October 2020.

+Political career

 Nicole Tan initiated the setting up of a transit home called Rumah Minda Ceria (RMC) for the homeless in NS and the NS Food Bank under her portfolio on 27 June 2018.
-She was elected as the Ketua Wanita Pakatan Harapan NS on 10th Oct 2020.

-In 2018, Nicole Tan initiated Power House Wanita Gemilang (PH GEM), an initiative of Negri Sembilan Pakatan Harapan, has a fund of RM1.6 million to be used for programmes to empower and develop women in the state in the following fields – human rights, education, health, environment and socio-economy.
+She alsp initiated the Power House Wanita Gemilang (PH GEM), an initiative of Negeri Sembilan Pakatan Harapan, has a fund of RM1.6 million to be used for programmes to empower and develop women in the state in the following fields – human rights, education, health, environment and socio-economy.
 She also opened a free market called the Kedai Muhibah Raya (KMR) which is an initiative giving free clothes to anyone in need.
 KMR is also a branch of the Pusat Khidmat DUN Bukit Kepayang.